liquid-books/data-analytics2/capstone-next-steps/transition-bi-tools.md

 ---
-title: Data Sources and File Formats
+title: Transitioning to Power BI and Tableau
 ---

-# Data Sources and File Formats
+# Transitioning to Power BI and Tableau